pavoltravnik/maxims-of-law/maxims-of-law.md

 Mahemium est homicidium inchoatum.
 Mayhem is incipient homicide.
 3 Inst.
 118.

-Major haeriditas venit unicuique nostrum jure et legibus quam parentibus.
+Major haeriditas venit unicuique nostrum a jure et legibus quam a parentibus.
 A greater inheritance comes to every one of us from right and the laws than from parents.
 2 Co.
 Inst.
 56.

 Major numerus in se continet minorem.
 The greater number contains in itself the less.

-Majore paen affectus quam legibus statuta est, non est infamis.
+Majore poena affectus quam legibus statuta est, non est infamis.
 One affected with a greater punishment than is provided by law, is not infamous.
 4 Co.
 Inst.
 66.

 Majori continet in se minus.
 The greater includes the less.
 19 Vin.
 Abr.
 379.

 Majus dignum trahit in se minus dignum.
 The more worthy or the greater draws to it the less worthy or the lesser.
 5 Vin.
 Abr.
 584, 586.

-Majus est delictum seipsum occidare quam alium. it is a greater crime to kill one's self than another.
+Majus est delictum seipsum occidare quam alium.
+It is a greater crime to kill one's self than another.

 Mala grammatica non vitiat chartam; sed in expositione instrumentorum mala grammatica quoad fieri possit evitanda est. Bad grammar does not vitiate a deed; but in the construction of instruments, bad grammar, as far as it can be done, is to be avoided.
 6 Co.
 39.